 at the very edge, so they will cut through food incredibly well.

 The blades are differentially hardened, so that they are very hard at the edge, yet tough along the back so they can't break.
 During this step in the

 heat treatment, the blade is heated to glowing red and just the edge is dipped into a tray of oil to quickly cool and

-- The beautiful coloration on the blades is a result of the last step in the heat treating, called "tempering".
+The beautiful patina on the blades is a result of the last step in the heat treating, called "tempering".
 The parts of the blade that are

 the hardest are straw colored, the softer and tougher parts are purple and blue.
 I purposely avoid grinding these

-- After the edges have been sharpened and honed razor sharp, they are gun blued.
-This is a simple procedure and does a great deal to prevent rusting
+After the edges have been sharpened and honed razor sharp, they are gun blued.
+This does a great deal to prevent rusting

 (that's why it is used on gun barrels).

 From forging, through heat treating, to final honing, I make these knives the same as my wood carving knives which do a great

 job of slicing through hard woods.
 As Cutlery they perform incredibly well.